Statute Law Revision (Ireland) Act 1878: Passage

 Leave to bring in the Statute Law Revision (Ireland) Bill was granted to the Attorney-General for Ireland, James Lowther had its first reading in the House of Commons on 2 May 1878.
 The bill had its second reading in the House of Commons on 12 April 1878 and (following a number of deferrals) on 6 June 1878 and was committed to a committee of the whole house, which met and reported on 31 July 1878, without amendments.
 The bill had its third reading in the House of Commons on 2 August 1878 and passed, without amendments.

 The bill had its first reading in the House of Lords on 2 August 1878, introduced by the Lord Chancellor, Hugh Cairns, 1st Earl Cairns.
 The bill had its second reading in the House of Lords on 6 August 1878 and was committed to a committee of the whole house, which met and reported on 9 August 1878, without amendments.
 The bill had its third reading in the House of Lords on 9 August 1878 and passed, without amendments.

 The bill was granted royal assent on 13 August 1878.

-Legacy
+Subsequent developments

 The act was intended, in particular, to facilitate the preparation of a revised edition of the Irish statutes.

-This act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 4 of Schedule 1 to, the Statute Law Revision Act 2007.
+The act was retained for the Republic of Ireland by section 2(2)(a) of, and part 4 of schedule 1 to, the Statute Law Revision Act 2007, which came into force on 8 May 2007.

-The schedule to this act was repealed by the Statute Law Revision Act 1894 (57 & 58 Vict. c.
-56).
+The schedule to this act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1894 (57 & 58 Vict. c.
+54), which came into force on 25 August 1894.